ukhsa-collaboration/standards-development/docs/secure-coding-and-tooling.md

 ## Secrets management

-Secrets management is a critical change when using to GitHub Cloud to store source code.
+Secrets management is critical when using GitHub Cloud to store source code.

 Teams must align with the [OWASP Secrets Management Cheat Sheet][6] and follow these minimum practices: